bartkownacki/scaffold-eth-dynamic/README.md

   signerOrProvider: signer as Signer,
 });
 const setGreeting = async () => {
-  // Call the method in any function await yourContract?.setGreeting("the greeting here");
+  //call the method in any function await yourContract?.setGreeting("the greeting here");
 };
 ```